Women In Community Fisheries

 The Kampong Samaki CFi was established in 2006.
 Before the establishment of the CFi, private investors had sought access to mangrove and coastal areas for shrimp farming and salt pans.
 NGO’s and other agencies supported the development of the CFi to protect the mangrove forest and coastal areas from privatization.

 Penisten J. (2012).
 Hawaii, The Big Island.
 23

-The importance and subject of the role of women in fishing communities and fisheries management is not documented enough but it has been accepted that women are equally involved in every aspect of fisheries-related activities.
+The importance of the role of women in fishing communities and fisheries management is not documented enough but it has been accepted that women are equally involved in every aspect of fisheries-related activities.

 Through The Roles, Needs And Aspirations Of Women In Community Fisheries In Cambodia, the study observed an increasing involvement of women in CFi activities, particularly in savings groups and information dissemination.